RahulSDeshpande/tyriar.github.io/_posts/2014-03-16-css-preprocessors-are-here-to-stay.md

 tags        : [CSS, LESS, Sass, Stylus] socialimage : /images/2014/03/16/preprocessors.png
 primarytag  : CSS
 intro       : CSS preprocessors like LESS, Sass and Stylus have come a long way in the short period of time they've been around, and they aren't going anywhere.
-If you haven't looked into them yet, now is as good time as any.
+If you haven't looked into them yet, now is as good time as any to get into them!
 Here's why.
 ---

 {% include post-image.html class="stretch center-aligned" alt="Pre-processor logos" src="/images/2014/03/16/preprocessors.png" %}